 As for me, I was done with work as of the 31st, last Thursday.
 I actually will be staying on as a part-time contractor, working remotely, but I won’t be going to meetings, dealing with politics, or driving an hour each way a day.
 My plan is to cut over to contracting part-time, and working as a developer.
 Since before christmas, I’ve done nothing but read Ruby on Rails books and work on a few simple projects that I hope to flesh out.
 I’ve been memorizing Ruby books, reading the Knuth books, reading the Gang of Four, and trying to learn every shortcut and trick tip in Eclipse.

 But first, I have a huge marathon ahead of me.
-Three weeks today, we turn in our keys and leave this apartment forever.
+Three weeks from today, we turn in our keys and leave this apartment forever.
 And when you look at the place now, it’s pretty much in the 100% functional state.
 Sarah’s in Vegas for her family reunion this weekend, and I have been shredding papers like I worked for the Stasi in 1989.
 But no matter how many hours I put in, the place looks about the same.
 We do have the whole rockstar relocation setup, even more than last time, so the little elves will show up in our last week with their packing tape and semi trailer and haul everything west.
 But we still have to find a place.
 A week from today, I drive my car to LA solo, with the back and trunk filled with a redundant supply of clothes and toiletries and whatnot.
 Sarah flies there on that Friday, and we have a weekend to seal the deal on an apartment, then fly home.
 We then have to drive out in the Subaru, with two cats in tow (which will be an awesome time for all) and then reverse the procedure on the other end.
 Between now and then, I have an endless stream of appointments and errands: service cars, go to doctors, fill prescriptions, cancel things, sign up for things, and continue the onslaught of throwing out, giving away, and shredding up.

 So, Denver.
 It has been an interesting year, and there are some things I will miss.
 I always like when I’m driving and I see the snow-capped mountains on the horizon.
 I will really miss baseball here, last summer at Coors Field and the incredible run to October the Rockies had.
 I will also miss walking a block to the park to see a game.
 I really do like sitting here in my office, looking out at the open area of LoDo, working on the computer and enjoying this apartment.
 This is one of the nicest apartments I’ve lived in, and everything actually works, which is new to me.
 Having grocery stores bigger than jesus and Super Ultra Giant Fucking Monster Target has been nice.
 And hey, best emergency room ever.